 For your return flight you may consider leaving from the airports in Rome Fumicino, Florence, or Pisa rather than from Milan.
-Your accommodation in Siena, the Collegio Santa Chiara, has been booked until Sunday, August 18.
+Your accommodation in Siena has been booked until Wednesday, August 18.

 Click here for more information about your return flight.

-Please remember that you must purchase the following five books in advance and in the United States.
+- Please remember that you must purchase the following four books in advance and in the United States.
 You’ll then have to bring the books to Italy.
 The books are:

 – Italo Calvino, Invisible Cities (Harcourt).

 – Giovanni Della Casa, Galateo or, The Rules of Polite Behavior (Chicago).

 – Elaine Scarry, On Beauty and Being Just (Princeton).